eesast/AIchallenge2/logic/design.md

 `next_id`: id should be monotone increasing, use this variable to get a new id

+`string_to_type`: a dictionary to get item's type(WEAPON, ARMOR, GOODS) by string from data file

 ##### dynamic

-`durability`: using durability, for vest it means how many damage it can block, for WEAPON it means bullets, and for GOODS it means rest using times
+`durability`: using durability, for vest it means how many damage it can block, for WEAPON it means bullets,and for GOODS it means rest using times

-`prop_type`: it should be type enumeration
+`item_type`: it should be a number according to data file

+`id`: id of the item

 `owner`: the id of player who owns it or -1 as default value